nvaidya1/Documentation/README.md

 sudo ./amazon-cloudwatch-agent-config-wizard
 ```

+Running Configuration Wizard on Linux Instance:
 ![CloudWatchAgent Configuration Wizard](images/CWAgentConfig.png)

+Running Configuration Wizard on Windows Instance in Powershell:
 ![CloudWatchAgent Configuration Wizard2](images/Windows-CWAgent-Config1.png)

 The json file created from the config-wizard is stored at: /opt/aws/amazon-cloudwatch-agent/bin/config.json
 On running the config-wizard, answer the questions asked to configure the exporting of desired metrics and logs.
 At the end, save this configuration on the Systems Parameter Store named as AmazonCloudWatch-linux.

+Completion of Configuration Wizard output:
 ![CloudWatchAgent Configuration Wizard3](images/Windows-CWAgent-Config2.png)

 Later login to the SSM Parameter Store and check the new entry created and the desired configuration file in JSON format.